jaffaszt/jaffa-openshift101/workshop/README.md

 # Step 3.
 Run the LAB
 Please notice:
 1. Please run Exercise 1-4 .
+2. In Exercise 4 please notice to update the correct namespace (line5 ) and Deployment name (line 14 )  https://ibm-developer.gitbook.io/openshift101/workshop/exercise-04#enable-autoscaler

-2. You could also run Exercise 6 .
+3. You could also run Exercise 6 .
 For that you will need to either use cloudshell with https://shell.cloud.ibm.com/ and install Docker there , or go over the [Setup CLI Access for the cluster](https://ibm-developer.gitbook.io/openshift101/getting-started/setup_cli) and then install Docker

 [OpenShift 101: Learn the Basics of Red Hat OpenShift on IBM Cloud](https://ibm-developer.gitbook.io/openshift101/)